yugabyte/yb-tools/querymonitor/README.md

 `ycql            `: Query details collected (raw) for YCQL `ysql            `: Query details collected (raw) for YSQL

-You can getthis list (without the description) using the generated sqlite database:
+You can get this list (without the description) using the generated sqlite database:

 ```
 $ sqlite3 -header -column queries.2023-08-01.servername.sqlite